Derek Chauvin trial: Testimony continues from first responder who called 911 during George Floyd's arrest

 "I literally watched police officers not take a pulse and not do anything to save a man," she later said on a 911 call.
 "I am a first responder myself."

 Four young people, including Darnella and her 9-year-old cousin, took the stand on Tuesday to tell the court what they saw that day.
-Because of a decision made in a pretrial hearing, they weren't shown on video.
+Because of a decision made by the judge, they weren't shown on video.

-Prosecutor Matthew Frank asked Williams what he saw while Derek Chauvin's knee was on Floyd's neck, a move that Williams referred to on Monday as a "blood choke."
+Williams told prosecutor Matthew Frank that when he saw Derek Chauvin's knee on Floyd's neck, he recognized the move as a "blood choke."

 Williams also told Frank that he called 911 after George Floyd was taken away in the ambulance.
 He said he didn't know what else to do at the time.